SUMMER RESEARCH FELLOWS

 The IRCPL Summer Research Fellowship is awarded each Spring to assist graduate and undergraduate students with expenses directly related to research, including travel, lodging, and materials during the Summer semester.

-Yara Saqfalhait is a seventh-year doctoral candidate in Architectural History at the Graduate School of Architecture, Planning, and Preservation at Columbia University.
-Her dissertation examines the rise of proceduralism in architectural production in the late Ottoman empire, which unfolded as an unprecedented preoccupation with organizing construction processes according to predetermined rules.
-The IRCPL Graduate Summer Research Fellowship will support her research on the building operations of the Ministry of Pious Endowments (Waqfs) in Istanbul at the turn of the twentieth century.
+Lucia Galaretto is a Doctoral Candidate in Architecture at the Graduate School of Architecture, Planning, and Preservation at Columbia University.
+Her dissertation examines the relationship between Spanish enlightened reforms and the arts in South America during the late eighteenth century.
+The IRCPL Graduate Summer Research Fellowship will support her research on the secularized notions of artistic, economic, and legal value that developed with the disentailment of Jesuit assets in the region after 1767.

 See here for previous Summer research fellows >